 Is there a need for a higher power?
 Does the world or our universe need one or more to operate it?
 How does it relate to theological beliefs like the afterlife?
 It also begs questions about human nature.
 For example, is morality proof of some divine intervention?
 Or, is morality a part of our DNA?
 Then again, or perhaps morality is simply a logical necessity for civilization?
-Are morality and belief in a higher power independent subjects?
+Are morality and belief in god independent subjects?

 Answers to the above are beyond any scientifically verifiable evidence.
 So, you’ll need a good understanding of logical reasoning to develop sound conclusions.
 It will help you avoid common issues with false arguments.

 We highly recommend you add logical reasoning to your truth-seeking toolbox.
 We are all different.
 Your research may provide different conclusions.
 A lot depends on the source of the data we used to make decisions.
 Also, we have different skill levels, backgrounds, personalities, and instincts.
 Our life experiences are unique.
 So, our conclusions about a higher power will probably differ.
 Being pro-facts doesn’t mean you should be anti-religious.

 The second of the three ways to approach is subject is by faith.
 Almost everyone who prefers the path of faith has deeply held religious beliefs.
 More than likely, they are part of the Abrahamic tree.
 They assert faith is the only approach to a divine entity.